by Diane Linsley

 2. I have no one else to blame for my problems.
 I'm breaking the habits of projecting and fighting.

 3. I can eat, sleep, exercise, read, listen to music, and go places when I want to.
-I'm learning what I like and how to take care of myself.
+I'm figuring out what I like to do, and I'm learning how to take care of myself.

 4. I can focus on my work and hobbies with fewer distractions.

-5. I have more time for friends, family and other people in my life.
+5. I have more time for friends, family and coaching clients.

-Now, go back over the list, and read each statement out loud, expounding on it for several minutes.
-Go into detail about each thing.
-Speak as if you are talking to a good friend, explaining to them why these things are important to you.
+Now, go back over the list, and read each statement out loud and expound on it.
+Go into detail.
+Speak as if you are talking to a good friend, explaining to them why it's important to you.

 Put some emotion into it.
 You might say something like, "Wow!
 I never realized how lucky I am to be single.
 I feel so free and open to new possibilities.
 I can do anything I want to!
 Sometimes it feels a little overwhelming to be so free, but I'm excited about the challenge.
 This is going to be the greatest year ever for my personal growth.
 I'm so grateful for this opportunity!
 I'm going to make the best of it."